scuml/django-mail-panel/README.md

 EMAIL_BACKEND = 'mail_panel.backend.MailToolbarBackend'
 ```

+**Important:** This plugin uses Django's cache backend to store messages.
+If you are using `DummyCache`, the mail panel will not work.

 **[Optional]**
 By default, mail toolbar stores messages for one day before removing them from cache.
 You can change this with the following setting: